- Is a 8 gene panel that includes assessment of non-coding variants

 Cystic lung disease represents a diverse group of rare disorders that may present a diagnostic challenge due to the number of diseases associated with this presentation.
-Hereditary cystic lung diseases are characterized by cystic lung lesions.
-A cyst is a closed sac that may be filled with air, fluids, or semi-solid material.
-Cysts in the lung can result in breathing difficulty, pain and pneumothorax.
+Hereditary cystic lung diseases including alpha-1-antitrypsin deficiency, autosomal recessive (ARCL1) and autosomal dominant cutis laxa (ADCL), Birt-Hogg-Dube syndrome, lymphangioleiomyomatosis (LAM) and tuberous sclerosis are characterized by cystic lung lesions that can result in breathing difficulty, pain and pneumothorax.
 The clinical manifestations of alpha-1-antitrypsin deficiency (AATD) may vary widely between patients, ranging from asymptomatic in some to fatal liver or lung disease in others.
-The prevalence of AATD in the general population in Western Europe is approximately 1:2,500, and is highly dependent on the Scandinavian descent within the population.
-The prevalence of Birt-Hogg-Dube syndrome is estimated as 1:200,000, and Tuberous sclerosis 1:11,300 -25,000, sporadic lymphangioleiomyomatosis (LAM) affects around 1:125,000 – 500,000 adult women in Europe.
+The prevalence of AATD in the general population in Western Europe is approximately 1:2,500, and is highly dependent on the amount of Scandinavian descent within the population.
+The prevalence of Birt-Hogg-Dube syndrome is estimated at 1:200,000, and tuberous sclerosis 1:11,300 -25,000, sporadic lymphangioleiomyomatosis (LAM) affects around 1:125,000 – 500,000 adult women in Europe.
 Tuberous sclerosis (TS) is present in 1 in 6,000 births.
 Pulmonary LAM is present in up to 30-40% of adult TS cases.
 LAM affects almost exclusively females.

 |ELN||Cutis laxa, Supravalvular aortic stenosis||AD||64||104|